cutright/DVH-Analytics-Bokeh/install_notes.md

 Your SQL DB password is stored as plain text in preferences/sql_connection.cnf.
 I realize this is not ideal, but if OS user authentication is implemented, you don't need a password.
 Alternatively, you could change permissions on this file so only you or root can access it, just be sure to run your bokeh serve with sudo if needed.

+### Customizations
+See options.py if you would like to customize some of the plots in the main app, e.g., colors, font sizes, line dash, etc.  These will be editable in settings.py in a future update.
+Currently, you need to relaunch your Bokeh server after editing options.py.